 Look away if you aren’t the kind of person who likes sentiment.
 It’s been a long time since I posted one of these stories about my life, my kids, snapshots of us, the Growing Pains and grace notes inside the nutty every day chaos of parenting, and growing youth, not kids, not toddlers, young adolescents.

 My girls amaze me more than they know most days.
 Their strength is apparent to me, their Mom, and yet they very often don’t see it themselves.
 Some strange warped tween and teen girl mirror only lets them see first the tiny little mistakes, then the itty bitty fleeting things that are but a milli-second in the course of a lifetime.
 A pimple, an errant curl, a dry patch of skin.
 This, I know well is teen and tween girl reality.
-I was a teen girl once.
-I remember the time I spent agonizing over the tiny meaningless things.
+I was a teen girl once and I remember time spent agonizing over tiny, meaningless, things.
 Things that weigh nothing when you hold them.
 Things that cannot be held or hugged or loved.
 I now know though that these are not even a drop in the bucket of lifetime memories.

 The other day my beautiful oldest girl asked me as I dropped her off at high school: “What university do you think I should go to?”
 I wanted to say the one right here.
 The one that lets you stay here in our home for longer.
 Instead I did that Mom thing I do where I think first of her and second of me and say: “Ottawa has an amazing bilingual program.
 Guelph if you truly want to be a veterinarian.
 Here, if you want to be a teacher because the teaching course here is one of the best.”
 I add: “Of course there are no bilingual programs here.
 If you really want to keep your French language skills then Ottawa might be the best option, and it is such a beautiful city.”

 When I close my eyes I can easily find grade nine awkwardness hidden in one of the regions of my brain.
 That 14-year-old girl in limbo feeling, of where am I going, what am I doing and why can’t I get there faster?
 I was that girl.
 I couldn’t get out of high school fast enough.
 I read everything I could regarding university.
-I planned.
-I charted.
-I read.
-I studied university catalogues, both as my nighttime reading material and my dreamy afternoon go to escape.
+I planned, charted and read.
+Then I studied university catalogues, both as my nighttime reading material and my dreamy afternoon go to escape.
 If I wish to be a doctor, I will go here.
 If I choose to be a lawyer I will go to Toronto area and get into law school and if I want to be a journalist Waterloo then Conestoga College, Ryerson, maybe?
-I mapped my future daily and I knew just how it would happen.
-I knew I’d make it happen.
+Mapping my future out daily, I knew just how it would happen.
+AND I knew I’d make it happen.